Chart Color Schemes

 Burton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Burton's population shows high cultural diversity, with 32.5% born overseas and 36.1% speaking a language other than English at home.
-The predominant religion is Christianity, accounting for 33.2%.
-Buddhism is notably higher in Burton at 13.4%, compared to the Greater Adelaide average of 2.4%.
+Burton has a high cultural diversity, with 32.5% of its population born overseas and 36.1% speaking a language other than English at home.
+Christianity is the main religion in Burton, comprising 33.2% of people.
+Buddhism is overrepresented in Burton at 13.4%, compared to the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity